soodaayush/coindeno-web/README.md

 ## Challenges

 The challenges faced when creating this app where fetching data from CoinGecko's API and setting up the database behind the accounts and ensuring it is secure.

+## Lessons Learned

+Since React was my first web framework, I learned a tremendous amount of things about React, especially Redux.
+I learned about creating a database and how the website can interact with it.

 ## The Website